fabiommendes/theseus/README.md

 `theseus` is a library for reporting errors in text files, which is something useful that you might want to do when writing a compiler.
-It wraps the excelent Rust library `ariadne` using a Pythonic interface.
+It wraps the excelent Rust library [Ariadne](https://github.com/zesterer/ariadne) using a Pythonic interface.

 ## Installing